-With quick and easy meals our theme, we’ve created a Vietnamese Port Meatball Banh Mi.
-We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed to meatballs, because who doesn’t love a good meatball?!
+With quick and easy meals our theme, we’ve created a banh mi sandwich utilizing flavours from Vietnam.
+We initially had planned on a variation of our Pork Kofta, (also an easy way to use pork for a quick meal) but changed to meatballs, because who doesn’t love a good meatball?!

 This recipe can be started the night before by mixing the meatball ingredients, even making the meatballs and leaving in the refrigerator, covered and uncooked.
 Making the mayonnaise spread in advance also allows the flavours to blend nicely.

-For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for the Banh Mi’s.
+For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for these sammies.
 This recipe makes up to four dozen meatballs or 8 sandwiches.
 After feeding our family of four we had a handful of meatballs left!